UKHO/docs/docs/software-engineering-policies/OpenSourceContribution/OpenSourceContributionPolicy.md

 - A CLA **must** exist;
 - Contribution under that CLA must have been approved by the UKHO Legal Advisor;
-- The CLA must be recorded and kept by TPE.
+- The CLA must be recorded and kept by DS&T.

-Exceptions must be approved by the Head of TPE.
+Exceptions must be approved by the Head of DS&T.

 #### Evaluating investment